GameStop’s stupefying stock rise doesn’t hide its reality

 GameStop has been swept up in a battle between big-moneyed hedge funds betting against it and small investors trying to prop it up.
 That has caused GameStop’s share price to soar despite the shaky financials underneath.

 Flailing companies like AMC Entertainment and American Airlines have likewise enjoyed a stock surge, but GameStop has been the primary battleground between the Davids and the Goliaths.
 Shares rocketed 1,600% in the last three weeks, closing at $325 per share on Friday and giving GameStop a market cap of nearly $17 billion.
-Shares have since been cratering.
+Shares have since cratered.
 On Tuesday, they fell 60% to close at $90.

 Many investors fully understand the contradiction between GameStop’s stock price and its business fundamentals.
 But for those who imagine it to be the next Tesla or Amazon, the truth is: It’s likely not.
 The company’s quarterly report issued in September showed another steep quarterly sales decline as it struggles to adapt to the rise of mobile gaming and digital downloads that have rendered its more than 5,000 stores obsolete, even more so during the pandemic.